25 Pool Noodle Hacks That Will Improve Your Life

 Pro Tip #1: How to Slice a Noodle

-Use a serrated kitchen knife to cut a pool noodle into sections.
-Check out our best tips for sharpening knives, scissors and tools.
+Use a sharp serrated kitchen knife to cut a pool noodle into sections.

 Pro Tip #2: How to Slit a Noodle